armno/blog/content/post/vercel/index.md

 Whenever I push the code to GitHub, it'll ping the route.
-The route callback then pulls the code from github, and restart the Express app on the server which is managed by [`pm2`](https://www.npmjs.com/package/pm2)
+The route callback then pulls the code from github, and restart the Express app on the server which is managed by [`pm2`](https://www.npmjs.com/package/pm2).

-It was not a lot to set up, but still, not free.
+It was not a lot to set up, but at that time I also thought it should be easier.
-As a frontend developer, I always wish to do less on the server side and would like to focus on the frontend side which is my area of interest.
+As a frontend developer, I always want to focus on the frontend side where the application logic is, and wish to do less on the server side.

 ## Going Serverless